-PBPC mobilization is a newer technique in which bone marrow-derived cells are harvested from a patient's or donor's circulating blood, rather than from bone marrow.
+PBPC mobilization is a technique in which bone marrow-derived cells are harvested from a patient's or donor's circulating blood, rather than from bone marrow.
 In a PBPC mobilization procedure, the patient receives multiple injections of growth factors or cytotoxic drugs, or both, over the course of a week or more, which cause stem and progenitor cells resident in the bone marrow to mobilize into the circulating blood.
 The mobilized cells are then collected by connecting the patient to a blood apheresis device, which draws and returns large volumes of the patient's or donor's blood in order to selectively remove the therapeutic volume of stem and progenitor cells.
-Each collection procedure typically lasts for two to six hours and is typically repeated on two to five consecutive days.
+Each collection procedure typically lasts for two to six hours and is typically repeated on two to five consecutive days, however, procedure time has decreased and is expected to continue to decrease as the procedure is further optimized.
 Specialized laboratory testing over the period of mobilization and cell harvesting is necessary to determine that a sufficient quantity of desired cells has been collected, adding to the cost of the procedure.
 The PBPC process has become the predominant procedure in autologous stem cell therapy.